 Understanding the concept of Multitenant Architecture?

-And since, Salesforce is a multitenant architecture platform, the users get the latest versions installed in their systems.
+And since, Salesforce is a multitenant architecture platform, and the users get the latest versions installed in their systems.

 What are the Salesforce Governor Limits?